RYthaGOD/agentburnRY/replit.md

 # BurnBot - Solana Token Buyback & Burn SaaS Platform

 ## Overview
 BurnBot is a SaaS platform providing a no-code solution for Solana SPL token creators to automate token buyback and burn operations.
 It offers a dashboard, flexible scheduling, and transaction monitoring to enhance tokenomics.
 The platform also includes a Volume Bot, a Buy Bot, and the **GigaBrain** AI Trading Bot.
 GigaBrain is an autonomous AI trading bot that uses an 11-model AI hivemind to identify and trade trending tokens on Solana, focusing on profit potential, autonomous capital management, dynamic position sizing, and intelligent bundle activity detection to avoid pump-and-dump schemes.
 The platform aims to convert users through transparency, real-time stats, and a free token analysis tool, leading to a subscription model with 20 free trades, followed by a 2-week subscription and a 1% platform fee, with a portion of subscription payments used for token buyback and burn.
+The system is designed as a profit-hunting machine with robust safety guardrails.

 ## User Preferences
 Preferred communication style: Simple, everyday language.